lupyuen/lupyuen.github.io/src/testbot.md

 5 Years Ago: We had Security Issues with a PineTime Smartwatch that we opened up for Remote Testing :-)

+Notify via Mastodon.
+Click "Like" on the PR to approve?

 [Remote PineTime Bot: Security Issues](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues)

 1. NuttX Scripts